(´・ω・ ｀) Universal Internet Help Resource (UIHR) v0.0007 (◕ᴗ◕✿)

 If your computer is being monitored by your abuser, you can click the ESCAPE button in the lower-right corner to erase this page from your browser's history.
 It will then send you to Google.

-Welcome to the Universal Internet Help Resource!
-Put together by my friends and I, this is supposed to function as a quick reference for people who need help.
+Anyway, welcome to the Universal Internet Help Resource!
+Put together by the Space Angels, this is supposed to function as a quick reference for people who need help.

 Currently, the Help Resource is organized by what problem you're experiencing, so that you can quickly experience relief from that problem.

 Last full phone number check: December 31st, 2016